-A risk factor is anything that affects your chance of getting a disease such as cancer.
+A risk factor is anything that increases your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-For example, exposing skin to strong sunlight is a risk factor for skin cancer.
-Smoking is a risk factor for many cancers.
+Some risk factors, like smoking, can be changed; others, like a person’s age or family history, can’t.

-Only a few factors are known to change the risk of developing a uterine sarcoma.
+Although this cancer is very rare, a few risk factors are known to increase a woman's risk of developing a uterine sarcoma.

-Women who have had a type of eye cancer called retinoblastoma that was caused by being born with an abnormal copy of the RB gene have an increased risk of getting uterine leiomyosarcomas.
+Women who have had a type of eye cancer called congenital (heritable) retinoblastoma as a child have an increased risk of soft tissue sarcomas, including uterine sarcomas.